 By the 1970s, junk foods earned a name and a bad one, too.
-Michael Jacobson, a microbiologist, is credited with coining the phrase and set out to curb our appetite for the high sugar, high salt, high preservative foods Americans were consuming at an alarming rate.
+Michael Jacobson, a microbiologist, is credited with coining the phrase.
+He also set out to curb our appetite for the high sugar, high salt, high preservative foods Americans consumed at an alarming rate.

 While deep-fried, fat-laced foods increase our waistlines, cholesterol, and blood sugar numbers, an occasional indulgence shouldn’t impact a healthy, diverse diet and lifestyle.
 Also, producers make healthy versions of our favorite junk foods to entice us to enjoy a little.

 HOW TO OBSERVE NATIONAL JUNK FOOD DAY

 Snack a little.
 Chow down on your favorite chip, dip or treat.
 In fact, treat the family or workplace to a beverage or take out.
 If you’re looking for some international snacking flair, check out 24 Snacks from around the World.
 Post on social media using #NationalJunkFoodDay.
 You can also celebrate by taking a walk or doing some yard work to burn off those extra calories.

 We were unable to identify the origin of National Junk Food Day.